Bankruptcy Advantages and Disadvantages

 The fact that you have gone bankrupt is recorded on your credit file.
 This record remains for 6 years from the start date.
 Your ability to get new credit facilities during this time will be severely restricted as a result.

 4. Restricted Living Expenses budget

-Once you are bankrupt you will be expected to live within a restricted living expenses budget.
-The Official Receiver (OR) will review your living expenses in detail.
-You will always be left with enough to pay your priority debts and essential expenses.
-However you will be expected to pay any surplus income towards your debts.
+Once you are bankrupt you will have to live within a restricted living expenses budget.
+The Official Receiver (OR) will review your living expenses in detail and require you to make a payment towards your debts if you have surplus income

 5. Recorded in a Public Register